kaspth/oaken/README.md

 > [!TIP]
 > Putting a file in the top-level `db/seeds` versus `db/seeds/development` or `db/seeds/test` means it's shared in both environments.
 See below for more tips.

 Any directories and/or single-file matches are loaded in the order they're specified.
-So `loader.seed :setup, :accounts` would first load setup and then accounts.
+So `loader.seed :data, :accounts` would first load data and then accounts.

 > [!IMPORTANT]
 > Understanding and making effective use of Oaken's directory loading will pay dividends for your usage.
 You generally want to have 1 top-level directive `seed` call to dictate how seeding happens in e.g. `db/seeds.rb` and then let individual seed files load in no specified order within that.

 #### Using the `setup` phase

-When you call `Oaken.loader.seed` we'll also call `seed :setup` behind the scenes, though we'll only call this once.
-It's meant for common setup, like `defaults` and helpers.
+When you call `Oaken.seed`/`Oaken.loader.seed` we'll also call `seed :setup` for you behind the scenes, though we'll only call this once.
+It's meant for common setup, like setting `defaults` and defining helpers.

 > [!IMPORTANT]
-> We recommend you don't use `create`/`upsert` directly in setup.
+> Don't use `create`/`upsert` directly in setup.
 Add the `defaults` and/or helpers that would be useful in the later seed files.

 Here's some files you could add:

-- db/seeds/setup.rb — particularly useful as a starting point.
+- `db/seeds/setup.rb` — particularly useful as a starting point.
-- db/seeds/setup/defaults.rb — loader and type-specific defaults.
+- `db/seeds/setup/defaults.rb` — loader and type-specific defaults.
-- db/seeds/setup/defaults/*.rb — you could split out more specific files.
+- `db/seeds/setup/defaults/*.rb` — you could split out more specific files.
-- db/seeds/setup/users.rb — a type specific file for its defaults/helpers, doesn't have to just be users.
+- `db/seeds/setup/users.rb` — a type specific file for its defaults/helpers, doesn't have to just be users.

-- db/seeds/development/setup.rb — some defaults/helpers we only want in development.
+- `db/seeds/development/setup.rb` — some defaults/helpers we only want in development.
-- db/seeds/test/setup.rb — some defaults/helpers we only want in test.
+- `db/seeds/test/setup.rb` — some defaults/helpers we only want in test.

 > [!TIP]
 > Remember, since we're using `seed` internally you can nest as deeply as you want to structure however works best.
 There's tons of flexibility in the `**/*` glob pattern `seed` uses.